By © Karla Hartl

-In the fall of 1935, Kapralova was accepted into the Master School of the Prague Conservatory, where she continued her double major studies, this time with the best teachers she could find in her own country: she studied composition with Dvorak's pupil, Vitezslav Novak, and conducting with Vaclav Talich, a chief conductor of Czech Philharmonic and Prague's National Theater.
-(It is worth noting that in the academic year of 1935/36, when Kapralova began her studies at the Prague Conservatory, Talich's master class was opened to only eight first-year students; even more competitive was Novak's class with just five students.)
+In the fall of 1935, Kapralova was accepted into the prestigious Master School of the Prague Conservatory, where she continued her double major studies, this time with the best teachers she could find in her own country.
+She studied composition with Dvorak's pupil, Vitezslav Novak, and conducting with Vaclav Talich, a chief conductor of Czech Philharmonic and Prague's National Theater.
 The Master School and the musical life of the country's capital provided a stimulating environment for Kapralova, in which her natural talent, coupled with her strong work ethic, continued to thrive.
 By joining the Society for contemporary music Pritomnost (The Present) and as a regular participant of Silvestr Hippman’s musical "Tuesdays" of Umelecka beseda (Artistic forum), she was exposed to contemporary music, both Czech and international.
 The two societies later also became important platforms for premiering Kapralova's new works.